Launching a virtual machine in the cPouta web interface

 If you are already familiar with SSH keys, you can use your existing SSH keys to access the virtual machines.
-In the web interface, go to Access & Security, and in Key Pairs, select Import Key Pair.
+In the web interface, go to Key Pair section, and select Import Public Key .
 Name your key, and paste your public key (starts with something like "ssh-rsa AAFAA...." or "ssh-dss AFAFA...") into the other box.

 If you have not used SSH keypairs before, you need to create one.
 The web interface can take care of this for you.
-Go to Access & Security, and in Key Pairs, select Create Key Pair.
+Go to Key Pairs section, select Create Key Pair.
 Give your key a name and click Create.
 You get a "keyname.pem" to save.
 Save it in your home directory.

 Figure The Access & Security subpage in the cPouta web interface

 Finalize the key installation in the Linux and Mac OS X environments:

 cd ~ mkdir -p .ssh chmod 700 .ssh mv keyname.pem .ssh

 Before using the newly created key, you need to protect it with a passphrase and make the key read-only:

 keyname.pem is the file you downloaded.

 In Windows environments, the downloaded private key can be loaded, for example, in the Putty SSH client.
 This is done by using the puttygen tool to load your private key (.pem) and save it in the (password protected) .ppk format which Putty can use.
 Putty and puttygen are available at http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
 Using these programs does not require administrator privileges.
 As with Linux, in Windows it is also important to store the keyfile in a secure location with limited permissions.

 Figure Saving the private key in the password protected .ppk format with puttygen